 South China generally has pleasant winter with plentiful sunshine in the month, but Guilin feels cold because of high humidity and rain though it never freezes.
 It rains most of the days of the month, but you can enjoy your time at the attractions and on the Guilin river cruise dressed appropriately.

-In Hong Kong, the weather is pleasant with average low and high temperatures of 14°C (57°F) and 19°C (66°F).
+In Hong Kong, the weather is pleasant with mild temperatures.
 It rains only five days in the month which makes your time more enjoyable under the sun.

 Yunnan Province and Sichuan Province generally has pleasant weather with plentiful sunshine, but high altitude areas are still frigid.